 The below conditions relate to alopecia (partial or complete hair loss) and not hair growth/shedding.
 But can all be causes of hair loss in your cat.

-Poor diet – A malnourished cat will have less reserves in general, which can have an impact on his coat.
+- Poor diet – A malnourished cat will have fewer reserves in general, which can have an impact on his coat.

 Be aware that some shedding is normal, and you will never be able to completely eliminate it.
 Cats shed a small amount daily, and a larger amount in spring, as the days become longer.
 Daily brushing will help to remove loose hairs from your cat’s coat.
 It only takes 5 minutes to do and is a great opportunity to spend a bit of time with your cat and while you’re grooming him, check him over for lumps and bumps.